“MARITIME EDUCATION & SURFING”

 1st Practical-Theoretical Course on Maritime Education for Surfing

 Prof. Bruno Castello da Costa

 – PROPOSAL –

 Bruno Ferreira Alves Castello da Costa

 The objective of this text is to present you the course “Maritime Education & Surfing”, including its structural rationale and syllabus.

 The core of this course resides in its practical-theoretical study of the beach as a highly dynamical, unstable environment, and it encompasses a diversity of aspects, going from the learning and refinement of skills and capacities which become necessary to a thorough interactional experience with the surf zone, until top-level surfing practicing and training.
 Featuring the training of surfing (in the proper sense of the word), utilitarian swimming techniques applied to the waves (bodysurfing, approach stroke, approach stroke jackknife submersion, submersed stroke, front crawl, breaststroke and backstroke), running, bodyweight exercises (pull-ups, push-ups, dips, jumping jacks, crunches) and stretching.

-Total duration of the course typically varies accordingly to students’ availability and interest, starting with 01 (one) or more meetings at Barra da Tijuca beach.
+Total duration of the course typically varies accordingly to students’ availability and interest, starting from 01 (one) or more meetings at Posto 4, Barra da Tijuca beach.